Reutersvard/de11_project/README.md

 Linking the date, region, specialty and action buttons with server

 Pui worked on:
-Cleaning, wrangling, and preparing data for the ICU Exploring demographics data (cleaning, wrangling and preparing this data) Implementing this plot in the demographics tab
+Cleaning, wrangling, and preparing data for ICU beds Developing the leaflet plots
+Exploring demographics data (cleaning, wrangling and preparing this data) Implementing this plot in the demographics tab
 Linking the date, region, age group and action buttons with server

 Jonny worked on:
-Cleaning, wrangling, and preparing data for the A&E attendance Implementing plot A and plot B from DATA to dashboard Linking the date, radio buttons and action buttons with server
+Cleaning, wrangling, and preparing data for the A&E attendance Implementing plot A and plot B from data to dashboard Linking the date, radio buttons and action buttons with server

 Ricardo worked on:
+Developing and maintaining the file and folder structure Exploring and developing the statistics
-Developing the UI and server for the former statistics tab Exploring and developing the statistics
+Developing and implementing the leaflet plots Developing the UI and server for the bed occupancy tab Managing implementation of functionalities and merge conflicts
-Developing the leaflet plots
-Implementing the leaflet plots

 Louise worked on:
 Developing the UI for bed occupancy tab, hospital admissions tab, A&E attendance tab